October 2, 2015

 In the next millisecond, the instinctive and immediate behavior of the crowd is to check in with Trump for his response.

-It’s at that point that the bodies relax — after the defacto model and guidepost has not only morally validated, but endorsed the hateful remark.
+It’s at that point that the bodies relax — after Trump has not only morally validated but endorsed the hateful remark.

-Where the commons suffers and the media fails us — Trump and his followers simply the example of the day — is in boiling the political and cultural world down to clichéd story lines and to caricature.
-So let me illustrate how this fails us in a larger sense.
-In contrast to the more dynamic and three-dimensional quality of the reactions caught in that screenshot, the twenty-one photo Getty edit (published here at Zimbo) largely reinforce the caricatures, framing the attendees as wackos and eccentrics.
+Where the commons suffer, and the media fails us—Trump and his followers are simply the examples of the day—is in boiling the political and cultural world down to clichéd storylines and caricatures.
+So, let me illustrate how this fails us in a larger sense.
+In contrast to the more dynamic and three-dimensional quality of the reactions caught in that screenshot, the twenty-one photo Getty edit (published here at Zimbo) largely reinforces the caricatures, framing the attendees as wackos and eccentrics.

 A supporter of Republican Presidential candidate Donald Trump stares down a man who shouted Bible verses during a town hall event at Rochester Recreational Arena September 17, 2015 in Rochester, New Hampshire.
 Trump spent the day campaigning in New Hampshire following the second Republican presidential debate.
 (Sept.
 16, 2015 – Source: Darren McCollester/Getty Images North America)